Mohamed87Yahyaoui/Mohamed87Yahyaoui/README.md

 ### Hi there 👋, Welcome to my profile 🚀🚀

-I'm Mohamed Yahyaoui, Data Analytics and Business Intelligence student  ENSIAS (National School of Computer Science in Rabat, Morocco), also a web Developer.
+I'm Mohamed Yahyaoui, Data Analytics and Business Intelligence student from ENSIAS (National School of Computer Science in Rabat, Morocco), also a web Developer.